OpenVerifiable/open-verifiable-id-sdk/architecture/0011-llm-development-integration.md

 ## Context

 Large Language Models (LLMs) are increasingly used for software development, code generation, and documentation assistance.
-The ov-id-sdk can be significantly improved for LLM-assisted development by providing structured, machine-readable resources and following LLM-friendly patterns.
+The open-verifiable-id-sdk can be significantly improved for LLM-assisted development by providing structured, machine-readable resources and following LLM-friendly patterns.

 Current gaps include:
 - Limited JSDoc documentation and type annotations